chromium7/mangovodo/README.md

 - **orders** : The orders app will process when a user place an order / purchase.
 It contains the asynchronous task for celery to run and save the informations on the products purchased into Redis for scoring.
 - **payment** : The payment app allows user to pay using their credit card by the use of Braintree payment gateway.
 - **accounts** : The account app allows user to add or remove their registered address.
 User can also check the purchases that they have made, either those that haven't been paid for or those that are already completed.
 User can pay or cancel the orders that are still pending.
+- **Dockerfile and docker-compose.yml** : Define the containers used in the projects, which includes Gunicorn, Nginx, Postgresql, Redis and Celery.

 ## CS50W complexity requirements: